 Setting up your estate plan and preparing your will are also vital as you increase your assets and produce more beneficiaries.
 They are vital for a very simple reason: you love your family.

-As for preparing for your child’s college education, there are variable unit-linked life insurance policies where the plan is designed to grow your premiums in favor of educational and retirement planning.
+As for preparing for your child’s college education, there are variable unit-linked life insurance policies where the plan is designed to grow your premiums in favor of education and retirement planning.
 Explore your options.